User Task Forms

 Automatic deployment

 Camunda Forms are not automatically deployed as part of a process archive by default.
 You need to configure it accordingly by adding it as a resource directly or by adding form to the list of additionalResourceSuffixes.
-Using Camunda Platform Run, all additional resources - including Camunda Forms - placed inside the configuration/resources/ directory are automatically deployed.
+Using Camunda 7 Run, all additional resources - including Camunda Forms - placed inside the configuration/resources/ directory are automatically deployed.

 You can also include Camunda Forms from other deployments by using form references.